The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Israel: Joe Yudin and Jonathan Rose of Touring Israel.

 Not reading the fine print before booking your hotel online.
-Often, breakfast is not included in your “special rate,” which means you’ll either miss out on the famous Israeli breakfast spread, which will get you through to dinner, or wind up paying double.
+Often, breakfast is not included in your “special rate,” which means you’ll either miss out on the famous Israeli breakfast spread—which will get you through to dinner—or wind up paying double for it.

 The free walking tours offered by the guides standing outside the Jaffa Gate entrance to the Old City.
 The guides usually spend most of the tour pushing you into tacky souvenir stores and touristy restaurants where they earn a commission on sales.
 They also hard-sell you on other tours that aren’t free.

 From Ben Gurion International Airport you can catch a train, bus, or taxi into Tel Aviv, which is only ten minutes away (unless it’s rush hour), or a bus or taxi to Jerusalem, which is only 40 minutes away.
 Everything is well signed in English, and it’s almost impossible to get lost.
-Taxis have set prices: To Tel Aviv, the fare is 144 NIS (about $45), and to Jerusalem it’s 273 NIS (about $80).
+Taxis have set prices: To Tel Aviv, the fare is $50, and to Jerusalem it’s about $100.
 Higher fares are imposed at night and on Jewish holidays.